 How to enter

 The online entry form will be available from 9am on Monday 1 May.
-Entrants are required to complete an online entry, and submit a printed confirmation of entry along with their artwork to Subiaco Library before entries close at 4pm on Monday 22 May.
-Late entries cannot be accepted.
+Entrants are required to complete an online entry form, and submit a printed confirmation of entry along with their artwork to Subiaco Library before entries close at 4pm on Monday 22 May.

 Submit your artwork

-All entries must be received at Subiaco Library before 4pm on Monday 22 May.
-Artworks submitted must include a printed confirmation of entry.
-Artworks may be submitted in person to Subiaco Library or via post to
+All entries must be received at Subiaco Library before 4pm Monday 22 May with an attached confirmation of entry.
+Artworks may be submitted in person to Subiaco Library or via post to:

 Shaun Tan Award